Programs

 Since 1998, some 890 volunteer dentists have provided nearly $13 million in comprehensive dental care at no charge to more than 4,100 adults in need.
 Additionally, 162 dental labs have donated almost $873,000 in supplies and services.

-The Wisconsin Department of Health Services provides limited financial support for administrative and lab costs, while participating dentists donate more than $8 in clinical expertise, treatment and materials for every $1 in funding received from the state.
+The Wisconsin Department of Health Services provides limited financial support for administrative and lab costs, while participating dentists donate more than $8 in clinical expertise, treatment.
 Private donations to the WDA Foundation, directed to support Donated Dental Services, also are gratefully accepted.

 *The DDS program does not provide lifetime dental care.
 The dentists do not donate routine cleanings or examinations after the initial treatment plan is complete.
 Decisions of the DDS program are final.